puat133/md-cv/index.md

 ### github

 My [personal github account](https://github.com/blmoore) hosts my hobby development projects as well as listing contributions to open source tools.
-Examples include: shiny apps [blackspot](https://github.com/blmoore/blackspot) and [shinybrot](https://github.com/blmoore/shinybrot), as well as an R package hosted by CRAN ([mandelbrot](https://github.com/blmoore/mandelbrot)).
+Examples include:
+- [RigidBody](https://github.com/CIE-KFUPM/Rigid_Body): a companion code for path-planning and navigation for mobile robot.
+It contains a simple python package contains basic rigid body formalism, like rotations, homogeneous transformations, kinematics as well as some plotting and ode solver functionalities.
+- [DiddyBorg](https://github.com/puat133/DiddyBorg_Sensor_Fusion): codes for sensor fusion algorithm developed for a DiddyBorg robot.
+This code serves as guide for course ELEC-E8740 Basics Sensor Fusion, 2019 at Aalto University.
+- [Sparse-Grid-Autodiff-Projection-Filters](https://github.com/puat133/Sparse-Grid-Autodiff-Projection-Filters) a companion code for paper [Multidimensional projection filters via automatic differentiation and sparse-grid integration](https://doi.org/10.1016/j.sigpro.2022.108832)
+- [Reimmanian-Manifold-HMC](https://github.com/puat133/Reimmanian-Manifold-HMC):  a Python implementaion of Reimannian Manifold Hamiltonian Monte Carlo variant of the MCMC.
+- [DeepGalerkinSPDE](https://github.com/puat133/DeepGalerkinSPDE): contains codes from the paper: "Fast optimize-and-sample method for differentiable Galerkin approximations of multi-layered Gaussian process priors" (Paper presented at 25th International Conference on Information Fusion in Linköping, the Fusion Capital of Sweden.)

 ### blog

-I write a data science blog at [blm.io](http://blm.io/blog) where I apply R and Python to open datasets and write-up the results.
-My posts have been featured by sites including FiveThirtyEight, BuzzFeed, AVclub, io9 and more, and also led to being an invited blogger at the Huffington Post.
-My original wordpress blog ([benjaminlmoore.wordpress.com](http://benjaminlmoore.wordpress.com)) has received over 150,000 unique visitors from 180 countries.
+I have my personal blog at [puat133.github.io](http://puat133.github.io) where I normally discuss various topics of interest related to my research and teaching.